csesoc/constitution/CONSTITUTION.rst

 Use of technology at Executive or Portfolio meetings
 ----------------------------------------------------

-    Taken from section 22 of the Model Constitution.

 #.
 A Executive or Portfolio meeting may be held at 2 or more venues using any technology approved by the Executive or Portfolio that gives each of the Executive’s or Portfolio's members a reasonable opportunity to participate.
 #.
 A Executive or Portfolio member who participates in a Executive or Portfolio meeting using that technology is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.

 Voting and Decisions
 --------------------

-    Taken from section 24 of the Model Constitution.
-    This section has been heavily altered to refer to Portfolios, and the conduct of their meetings.

 #.
 Questions arising at a meeting of the Executive or of any Portfolio appointed by the Executive are to be determined by a majority of the votes of member(s) of the Executive or Portfolio present at the meeting.
 #.
 Each member present at a meeting of the Executive or of any Portfolio appointed by the Executive (including the person presiding at the meeting) is entitled to one vote.
 Where there is an equality of votes: